 There is a broad and exciting range of contemporary initiatives to complement our academic curriculum.
 The STRIDE programme is a dynamic Business & Entrepreneurial module undertaken in Year 9 alongside which the Bronze and Silver Duke of Edinburgh Award Scheme commences.
 Boys represent the school in competitive fixtures across all major sports and are able to audition for the School Production.

 It is an expectation that all senior boys personify the values of the Kingswood House Way and be excellent role models for their younger counterparts; in return, they benefit from certain privileges: an iPad for educational research, a distinctive black blazer (with the option to wear a waistcoat in Year 11), town leave to Epsom every Friday lunchtime and the privacy of their own common room.
 In keeping with our inclusive ethos, the significant positions of responsibility such as Senior Head Boy, Senior Deputy Head Boys and Senior Prefects are open to application.
 Appointments are made following a round of interviews with the Headmaster, Deputy Head and Head of Seniors.

 At Kingswood House, the Senior Years offer an unparalleled opportunity for boys to learn, mature and grow in self-esteem in a friendly, supportive environment of mutual respect.
 The new “Peter Brooks” building, which opened in September 2018, is a wonderful resource and boasts customised teaching accommodation as well as a common room, a seminar room, a library, an exam room and offices for senior staff.

 You can see a virtual tour of the building here:

-Our Senior Options GCSE brochure is now available - please download from the link or contact the office for a printed copy.
+Our Senior Options GCSE brochure is now available - please download from here or contact the office for a printed copy.